alainlavanchy/BankTransaction2Invoice/README.md

 Input
 --
 - Bank report as pdf
-- XLS list containg the invoice numbers and the corresponding bank transaction id
+- CSV file containg the invoice numbers and the corresponding bank transaction id

 Output
 --